Shadi-Alj/CA-WCP/README.md

 * Provide scripts to reproduce all figures (error-pattern plots, coverage/width comparisons, 3D visualizations, workflow diagram).
 * Release checkpoints for the fine-tuned LiteMedSAM and the calibration weights.
 * Publish a detailed tutorial for preparing BraTS data, generating multi-head predictions, extracting latent features, and calibrating weighted conformal intervals.

-If you are a reviewer and need access to re-run experiments, please contact the authors through the CVPR submission portal.

 Below is the original LiteMedSAM README retained for context; our final release will include an updated guide tailored to the asymmetric conformal prediction pipeline.